-Part two of the Perfect Pattern Series is Pattern Ease… It’s a term that is thrown around quite a lot.
-Go to any Facebook sewing group and mention that the pattern you bought, cut out and made up fits nothing like it should, and people will shout back at you ‘because of pattern ease’.
+If you’ve ever looked made a clothing sewing pattern, you’ve dealt with pattern ease in sewing patterns… it is a term that is thrown around quite a lot and if you were to visit any sewing Facebook group and mention that the pattern you bought, cut out and sewed up fits nothing like it should, people will tell you it is ‘because of pattern ease’.

-Pattern ease is the amount of ‘ease’ added to a pattern for a variety of reasons.
+Pattern ease is the amount of ‘ease’ added during pattern making to a sewing pattern and it is done for a variety of reasons.

-When fashion brands or sewing pattern companies set up their brands, they have their target customer in mind.
-They use this customer’s measurements in order to create something like a moulage – a second skin if you like – of their target customer.
+When fashion brands or sewing pattern companies set up their brands, they have their target customer in mind, and they use this target customer’s measurements in order to create something like a moulage – a second skin if you like – of their target customer.

 When this moulage is made up, it fits very close to the body it was based upon, and the person wearing it is mostly unable to move.